 Figure out your monthly payment with the new charges.
 Using too much credit can lower your credit score and even raise your insurance rates.

 Borrowing from Family or Friends

-Can be stressful and cause problems.
+This can be stressful and cause problems with relationships.
 Talk about how and when the loan is due.
-Put it in writing.
+Put it in writing so everyone is on the same page.